keepthrifty/keepthrifty.github.io/_posts/2018/2018-05-22-high-income-spend-less-tobacco.md

 A good percentage of you that have made it this far don't have tobacco as a part of your life and are wondering what __you__ can do with any of this information.

-I'd challenge you to think about _what habits you do have_ that are costing you on a daily, weekly, monthly basis.
+{% include tweet-link.html tweet-text="I challenge you to think about what habits you have that are costing you on a daily, weekly, monthly basis" %}.

 Some of those habits - like a gym membership - might be good for you.
 But if you dig, maybe you can find an unhealthy habit that's costing you health and money.
 Here are some ideas: